montanaflynn/ebola-outbreak-data/README.md

 # Ebola Outbreak Data

 Trying to get a repo with a consistent source of Ebola related data in various formats.
-For now I'm getting the data from The World Health Organizations reports which are only available in PDFs which you can find here:
+For now I'm getting the data from The World Health Organizations reports which you can find here:

 http://www.who.int/csr/disease/ebola/situation-reports/en/